-This annual communicable disease surveillance & control report summarizes all communicable diseases that were reported in Davis County in 2006.
-It provides a baseline picture of the disease burden, affecting residents of Davis County.
-It describes trends and highlights those diseases that had the greatest impact on the health and well being of our community in 2006.
+This annual Communicable Disease Surveillance & Control report summarizes all communicable diseases that were reported in Davis County in 2008.
+It provides a baseline picture of the disease burden in Davis County.
+It describes trends and highlights those diseases that had the greatest impact on the health and well being of our community in 2008.